 Ransomware attacks on businesses typically see computers locked for several days, causing considerable loss of revenue for companies.
 Customer breach notifications may also need to be issued.
 Ransomware attacks can cost tens or hundreds of thousands of dollars to resolve, even if no ransom is paid.

 Since ransomware is primarily distributed via spam email, businesses need to ensure they have appropriate email defenses in place.
 An advanced spam filter with an anti-phishing component is essential, along with other endpoint protection systems.

 The decline in web-based attacks is certainly good news, but it doesn’t mean the threat can be ignored.
 Last year there were 229,000 web-based attacks tracked by Symantec.
-This is a considerable decrease from the previous year, although web-based attacks are still a significant threat to businesses.
+While that is a considerable decrease from the previous year, web-based attacks still pose a significant threat to businesses.

 The Symantec Internet Security Threat Report shows data breaches have remained fairly constant over the past two years.
 In 2014, widely reported to be ‘the year of the data breach’, Symantec recorded 1,523 data breaches.
 The following year that fell to 1,211 breaches.
-Last year, there was little change, with 1209 breaches reported.
+Last year, there was little change, with 1,209 breaches reported.

 The halt in the rise in data breaches suggests organizations are getting better at protecting their networks and data.
 However, large data breaches are increasing.
 Last year there were 15 data breaches that involved the theft of more than 10 million records, up from 11 in 2014.

 Protecting against data breaches and cyberattacks requires comprehensive, multi-layered security defenses.
 TitanHQ offers a range of cybersecurity solutions for SMEs to help them improve their security posture and protect against web-based and email-based security threats.